 - Measurement of radio emission.
 (It gives sensitivity)

-When a foreign biological substance enters into body blood stream through non oral route, body recognizes the specific chemistry on surface of foreign substance as antigen and produces specific antibodies against the antigen so as nullify the effects and keep the body safe.
-The antibodies are produced by body immune system so, it is an immune reaction.
-Here the antibodies or antigens bind move due to chemical influence.
-This is different to principle of electrophoresis where proteins are separated due to charge.
+When a foreign biological substance enters the body’s bloodstream through a non-oral route, the body recognizes the specific chemistry on the surface of the foreign substance as antigen and produces specific antibodies against the antigen so as nullify the effects and keep the body safe.
+The antibodies are produced by the body’s immune system so, it is an immune reaction.
+Here the antibodies or antigens bind and move due to chemical influence.
+This is different from the principle of electrophoresis where proteins are separated due to charge.

-This is a phenomenon wherein when there are two antigens which can bind to same antibody, the antigen with more concentration binds extensively with the limited antibody displacing other.
-So here in the experiment, radiolabelled antigen is allowed to bind to high affinity antibody.
-Then when patient serum is added unlabeled antigens in it start binding to the antibody displacing the labeled antigen.
+This is a phenomenon wherein when there are two antigens that can bind to the same antibody, the antigen with more concentration binds extensively with the limited antibody displacing others.
+So here in the experiment, a radiolabelled antigen is allowed to bind to a high-affinity antibody.
+Then when the patient serum is added to unlabeled antigens it starts binding to the antibody displacing the labeled antigen.

 Once the incubation is over, then washings are done to remove any unbound antigens.
-Then radio emission of the antigen antibody complex is taken, the gamma rays from radio labeled antigen are measured.
+Then radio emission of the antigen-antibody complex is taken, and the gamma rays from the radiolabeled antigen are measured.